ColeFrancis/ColeFrancis/README.md

 - 👋 Hi, I’m @ColeFrancis
 - I am currently studying computer engineering at Utah State University
-- I am interested in hardware engineering, more specifically microprocessor engineering
+- I am interested in software and/or hardware engineering, with a background in both web and low level development.